 The losses in death are of course many.
 What interests me most is what we, the living, do with it.
 Death is never far away for any of us, whether its threat is personal and immediate or merely gently reminding of its inevitability from a pleasing distance.
 Some of these songs are earnest, some comical; my hope is that all are restorative.

 You can click the site player below to preview "Pareidolia" and "How I Became a Ghost" as you read...

-What a year.
-The all-acoustic "High Tea for Poets" features 10 songs on death and change accompanied by The Virtual Strangers, a collection of stellar players from across the US: In addition to Jeff on vocals and acoustic guitars, there's David Dick on banjo, Sean Staples on mandolin, and Roger WIlliams on dobro, all from New England; from New York Alex Weiss Hills on accordion and piano; from North Carolina Susan Anderson on fiddle; and Hoosier Ron Kadish anchors on upright bass.
-Songs include Big Switch, Pareidolia, How I Became a Ghost, Fear, Indiana, I'm So Anxious (bluegrass take on Southside Johnny oldie!), Love at the Funeral, Remembrance Day, Sister Rosetta Goes Before Us (Sam Phillips cover), and Something New.
-For a preview, look for Pareidolia and How I Became a Ghost on the site player.
+The all-acoustic "High Tea for Poets" features 10 songs on death and change accompanied by The Virtual Strangers, a collection of stellar string band players from across the US: In addition to my usual contributions on vocals and acoustic guitars, there's David Dick on banjo, Sean Staples on mandolin, and Roger WIlliams on dobro, all from New England; from New York Alex Weiss Hills on accordion and piano; from North Carolina Susan Anderson on fiddle; and Hoosiers Ron Kadish and Keith Skooglund anchor on upright bass and additional guitars.
+Songs include Big Switch, Pareidolia, How I Became a Ghost, Remembrance Day, Fear, Indiana, Love at the Funeral, I'm So Anxious (bluegrass take on Southside Johnny oldie!), Sister Rosetta Goes Before Us (Sam Phillips cover), and Something New.

 Jeff Pens Official Bloomington, Ind.
 Community Song